Sha Tin: Primary and secondary schools

+Public libraries

+Hong Kong Public Libraries operates Sha Tin Public Library, the Yuen Chau Kok Public Library in the Yuen Chau Kok Complex, and the Lek Yuen Public Library in Lek Yuen Estate.

 Culture, sports and recreational facilities

 There are numerous cultural, recreational and sport facilities in Sha Tin including the Town Hall, swimming pools, football pitches, indoor recreation centres and various track and field facilities for the use of Sha Tin residents.

 The 8-hectare Sha Tin Park was opened to public in 1988.
 Apart from its horticultural gardens and impressive water features, it also includes a large open plaza and a bandstand.
 The Ma On Shan Park, which is adjacent to Ma On Shan Swimming Pool, occupies 5.5 hectare of land.

 The Sha Tin Racecourse, occupying approximately 70 hectares, rests on reclaimed flatland.
 At the centre of the racecourse is the Penfold Garden which opens to the public on non-racing days.

 Located in Tai Wai, the Hong Kong Heritage Museum was opened at the end of 2000.
 Apart from introducing the art, culture and history of the New Territories, the museum also exhibits a variety of cultural artifacts for public appreciation.
+It has pop culture exhibitions about Bruce Lee, Cantonese Opera, Jin Yong, development of Hong Kong popular music, film, and television and radio programmes.
 The museum, which can accommodate 6,000 visitors, is the largest in the territory.

 Cycling has been a distinctive feature in Sha Tin and is very popular among both local people and visitors.
 The first cycle track in Sha Tin was opened to public in 1981, running along Tolo Highway to Tai Po, and this remains the territory's most popular cycling venue, drawing many occasional riders at the weekends, as well as dedicated cyclists.
 To tie in with the development of Ma On Shan, the cycle track was extended to Ma On Shan.

 Hiking is also a popular activity around Sha Tin.
 There are several starting points including Hin Tin Village, Sha Tin Tau Village and Hung Mui Kuk Barbecue Area leading to the track of Lion Rock Mountain hiking route.
 It takes 1 hour to 4 hours to complete the track depending on the chosen starting point and ending point.

+A Dragon Boat Racing competition is taking annually on Shing Mun River since 1984, at the time of the Dragon Boat Festival.